 The Low Carb Beer Myth - Why It Won't Help Your Waistline

-Low carb beer has been an extremely useful product line for mainstream beer over the last few years.
-Beers such as Hahn Superdry and Pure Blonde have managed to pick up sales in what is a declining market, all based on a marketing concept that low carb beer is a healthier option.
+Low carb beer has been an extremely lucrative product line for mainstream beer over the last few years.
+Beers such as Hahn Superdry and Pure Blonde have managed to pick up sales in what is a declining market, all based on a marketing concept that low carb beer is a "healthier" option.